Hippeastrum: Twin scales

 The most common commercial propagation method is referred to as 'twin scales'.
 This involves the division of the bulb into 12 sections and then separating each section into twin scales connected by the basal plate.
 The cuttings that are derived from these are grown in moist vermiculite in the dark till bulbils appear.
-More recently growing them in sunlight has been found to produce a better crop.
+More recently [when?] growing them in sunlight has been found to produce a better crop.

 In vitro

 The technique of plant tissue culture in vitro improves the propagation of Hippeastrum by decreasing the time required to reach the minimum size to start the reproductive cycle, using sections of bulbs grown in artificial media with the addition of plant hormones.

 Fragrance

-Most modern cultivars lack any fragrance although 'Dancing Queen' represents an exception.
+Most modern cultivars lack any fragrance, although 'Dancing Queen' represents an exception.
 Fragrance is genetically related to flower colour (white, or pastel shades) and is a recessive characteristic, so that when fragrant and non fragrant varieties are crossed, not all progeny will be fragrant, whereas two fragrant progenitors will produce an all fragrant progeny.